EFontesP90/LLSim5G/README.md

 used as reference inputs to system-level simulators (SLS)) [6].
 Multiple research fields take advantage of LLSs for advancing filed such as radio resource management, interference management, channel estimation, Multiple-Input Multiple-Output (MIMO), and Adaptive Modulation and Coding (AMC) scheme.

+(geostationary satellites: 35 786 km, Low Earth Orbiting satellites: from 600 km up to 1500 km, Medium Earth Orbiting satellites: From 7000 up to 20000 km  ) (typically from 8 to 50 km)

 It includes channel modeling, modulation, coding schemes, and performance analysis features for research and